UKGovernmentBEIS/inspect_ai/tutorial.html.md

 some language models.

-For example, here is one of the questions in the dataset along with its set of possible answer (the correct answer is C):
+For example, here is one of the questions in the dataset along with its set of possible answers (the correct answer is C):

 > In home pet groomers demonstrate how to groom a pet. the person
 >